 For camp, saves stomping around in heavy boots for the entire day.
 You could also opt for walking sandals or Crocs.

 Climbing harness (available locally at no cost)

+We recommend Petzl harnesses.
 Try a variety on in a shop before you buy to ensure a good fit.
-Legs clips are a good option and avoid having to step into the harness to put it on (available locally at no cost)
+Legs clips are a good option and avoid having to step into the harness to put it on.
+Harnesses are available locally at no cost.